 The Julia Express 1.0 manual is available as a PDF document https://github.com/bkamins/The-Julia-Express

-Cheat sheets: There is “The Fast Track to Julia” https://juliadocs.github.io/Julia-Cheat-Sheet/ and a single page PDF sheet at https://github.com/stevengj/1806/blob/master/julia/Julia-cheatsheet.pdf.
-Note that both of these are for version 0.6, not 1.0.
+Cheat sheets and Tutorials: There is “The Fast Track to Julia” at https://juliadocs.github.io/Julia-Cheat-Sheet/ and a single page PDF sheet at https://github.com/stevengj/1806/blob/master/julia/Julia-cheatsheet.pdf.
+Note that both of these are for older Julia versions.

 A list of all registered packages for the Julia programming language